 Yes, you read that correctly.
 That is me helping out the legand Jon Skeet (arguably the world’s best software engineer)!

-These are miniscule things that really add up.
+These are minuscule things that really add up.
 Don’t take it from me, you owe it to yourself to see what you’re really made off.
 I believe in you already, if you made it through this post you have already accomplished more than most of your peers today.
-There is so much more that I want to give back to the community that I know this is only the beginnging of something profound.
+There is so much more that I want to give back to the community that I know this is only the beginning of something profound.
 I strive to do my best and I now know that it’s enough!

 - Positivity, be the seeker of all things good and the voice of reason

 - Take action, give encouragement, compliments and praise

 - Be a mentor, there is nothing like teaching and you’ll learn too

 - Fear not, never be afraid to ask “why”, it might just solve the problem

 - Community, get involved and give back